-The installation of metering decides beyond energy codes can provide a better picture of how energy is used in lifts allowing a more accurate ESO estimation.
+The installation of metering devices beyond energy codes can provide a better picture of how energy is used in lifts allowing a more accurate ESO estimation.

-a.
-Energy used in lifts is unknown.
+- a.
+Energy used in lifts is unknown. - b.
+Energy usage pattern is not related with the travelling capacity pattern.